telferm57/CV/README.md

 Working in a cross-functional scrum team to produce performant, fully tested python packages to add functionality to the IQVIA health data analysis suite.

 - Producing packages to provide statistical methods such as Kaplan-Meier, Cox Proportional Hazards, regressions and associated assumption checking and visualisations within the corporate analysis tool.
-- implementation of propensty score matching algorithms to run on millions of patients in a timely manner
+- Authoring and implementation of propensity score matching algorithms to run on millions of patients in a timely manner
 - Generating cohorts and associated health data (HES, Primary Care or prescription data) from datasets from many countries
 - Work on projects with clients to enable them to achieve their research objectives
 - Performance tuning to ensure completion in a timely manner when processing large datasets (up to 100M rows)
-- peer review colleagues work
+- Peer review colleagues' work
 - **Technologies Used**: Pandas, Numpy, Plotly, Pytest, lineprofiler, Numba, Sphinx, statsmodels, scipy, Lifelines

 ## Previous Experience

 **Python Developer/Data Scientist** @ UCL, London, UK _(Sep 2017 - March 2018)

-Analysing movement data from pendants to assess people with Parkinsons while they are at home.
+Analysing movement data from pendants to assess People with Parkinsons on a home setting.

 - cleanse signal data, analyse for activities such as standup/sit down transitions and walking utilising various algorithms
 - produce visualisations of activity patterns